 Grimard BH et al. Aortic Stenosis: Diagnosis and Treatment.
 American Family Physician.
 93 (5): March 2016.

 Aortic Valve Stenosis.
+Dallas, TX.
 American Heart Association.
 (Accessed on April 26, 2021 at

 Aortic Stenosis.
 Bethesda, MD.
 US National Library of Medicine.
 (Accessed on April 25, 2021 at